alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 Some brokers might leverage activities with current positions to do some form of reconciliation.
 Take note that positions will continue to use old symbology, such as `BTCUSD`, while activities will use new crypto pairs convention `BTC/USD`.

-If you system previosly matched positions, with activities or other sources of information such as orders these migth cause problem and we encourage to do a broad sweep of these to make sure all is handled correctly with this new migration.
+If your system previously matched positions with activities or other sources of information such as orders, these might cause problems and we encourage you to do a broad sweep of these to make sure all is handled correctly with this new migration.
 {{</hint>}}

 {{<hint warning>}}